Even-cycle decompositions of graphs with no odd-$K_4$-minor: Structure theorem for signed graphs with no odd- -minor

 A signed graph $(G, \Sigma)$ is \emph{planar} if the underlying graph $G$ is planar.
-A face $F$ of a planar embedding of $(G, \Sigma)$ is \emph{even} if the facial walk corresponding to $F$ contains an even number of odd edges, otherwise $F$ is \emph{odd}.
-We say that $(G, \Sigma)$ is \emph{planar with at most two odd faces} if $(G, \Sigma)$ has a planar embedding with at most two odd faces.
-Notice that if every face of a planar embedding of $(G,\Sigma)$ is even, then $(G,\Sigma)$ is bipartite.
+A face $F$ of a planar embedding of $(G, \Sigma)$ is \emph{balanced} if the facial walk corresponding to $F$ contains an even number of negative edges, otherwise $F$ is \emph{unbalanced}.
+We say that $(G, \Sigma)$ is \emph{planar with at most two unbalanced faces} if $(G, \Sigma)$ has a planar embedding with at most two unbalanced faces.
+Notice that if every face of a planar embedding of $(G,\Sigma)$ is balanced, then $(G,\Sigma)$ is balanced.

-Observe that the property of planar with at most two odd faces is preserved under taking minors and that odd-$K_4$ does not have this property.
-Therefore, signed graphs that are planar with at most two odd faces do not have odd-$K_4$-minors.
+Observe that the property of being planar with at most two unbalanced faces is preserved under taking minors and that odd-$K_4$ does not have this property.
+Therefore, signed graphs that are planar with at most two unbalanced faces do not have odd-$K_4$-minors.